Engelbert107/maternal-health-risk-workflow-with-prefect/README.md

 ## How to Test our Workflow ?

-1. Install [Docker](https://docs.docker.com/get-started/get-docker/) on your system.
+1. Install [Docker](https://docs.docker.com/get-started/get-docker/) on your system
-2. Download the project repository to explore the code and documentation.
+2. Clone this repository
 3. Install packages.
     ```bash
     pip install -r requirements.txt